What if LNG was the marine fuel of the future?

 Making waves with LNG exports

-As the first Canadian supplier of LNG to China, we helped Canada's LNG export industry reach a major milestone.
 Currently, we supply the only LNG export deal in Canada to the Asian market, helping to displace the use of coal and diesel with our made-in-BC LNG.
 As demand for LNG continues to develop around the world, we're seeing growing interest from overseas customers interested in reducing their carbon emissions.

-Ensuring LNG is as safe as it can be
+Ensuring LNG is safe

 LNG is made from the same natural gas we use every day in our homes.
-For easier transport by truck or ship, LNG is cooled to a liquid form at -162 degrees Celsius, and stored in reinforced, insulated containers.
+For easier transport by truck or ship, natural gas is cooled to a liquid form (LNG) at -162 degrees Celsius, and stored in reinforced, insulated containers.
 In the unlikely event of a spill or leak, once LNG is exposed to air, it will warm up, turn back into a gas, rise and dissipate quickly – leaving no residue.
 If spilled on water, LNG won’t mix and will vaporize quickly.
 For those reasons and more, it's considered among the safest fuel sources available in the world.